INVENTION CITY TEAM & EXPERIENCE

 - Videos about Invention City and a few of its products

 Our company began in 1986 with a sole inventor in a family garage.
+Since then the products we’ve commercialized have generated an estimated $500+ million in retail sales.
 We know from big successes and many failures that the only way to succeed as a professional inventor is to fail as early and inexpensively as possible.
-That perspective and attitude are what we share with you.
-We help you spend your time and money wisely to maximize your chances of success and minimize the cost of failure so you can try, try again.
-We also license and represent select inventions in a wide range of categories including consumer products, DIY, kitchen and bath, industrial, medical devices, food and beverage, sporting goods, outdoors and more.
-When we license your invention we spend our time and money to try and make it a reality and you don't spend another penny.
+That perspective is what we share with our clients.
+We help inventors spend their time and money wisely to maximize the chances of success and minimize the costs of failure so they can try, try again.
+We also license and represent selected inventions in a wide range of categories.

 Invention City is rated A+ by the Better Business Bureau.